About Jen Singer

 When I Googled “heart failure” after my diagnosis, I landed on a page I’d written five years earlier as a medical writer for one of New York City’s most prestigious hospitals.
 I already knew how to decipher survival statistics, how to wade through medical research papers, and how to translate all the “medicalese.”

-I thought it would be a great service to new patients if I took my expertise as a medical writer and married it to my extensive experience as a patient – I am also a cancer survivor – and filtered out the scary and confusing information that “Dr. Google” tends to provide.
+I thought it would be a great service to new patients if I took my expertise as a medical writer and married it to my extensive experience as a patient – I am also a cancer and complete heart block survivor – and filtered out the scary and confusing information that “Dr. Google” tends to provide.

 So, I did.
 I wrote a series of ebooks, adding some humor and lots of empathy, for anyone who’s just diagnosed.